‘Fear The Walking Dead’ Season 5 Finale: With No Major Deaths So Far, Episode 16 Could Be A Bloodbath

 Already, fans are predicting the death of Grace (Karen David).
 While not one of the major or longstanding leading characters, the storyline between her and Morgan (Lennie James) does tend to lend itself to one of them dying in the Season 5 finale.
 And, considering Grace appears to be suffering from radiation poisoning, her death seems the most likely.

 However, it would perhaps be more devastating to see some of the other main characters lose their lives.
-The likes of Alicia Clark (Alycia Debnam-Carey), Victor Strand (Colman Domingo), Daniel (Ruben Blades), Luciana (Danay Gurira), Dwight (Austin Amelio), or Althea (Maggie Grace), are all main characters that could be seen as devastating blows to the audience if any of them were to die in the Season 5 finale of Fear the Walking Dead.
+The likes of Alicia Clark (Alycia Debnam-Carey), Victor Strand (Colman Domingo), Daniel (Ruben Blades), Luciana (Danay Garcia), Dwight (Austin Amelio), or Althea (Maggie Grace), are all main characters that could be seen as devastating blows to the audience if any of them were to die in the Season 5 finale of Fear the Walking Dead.

 In addition, some fans are getting concerned now that John Dorie (Garret Dillahunt) and June (Jenna Elfman) have decided to tie the knot.
-After all, series like Fear the Walking Dead don’t tend to allow their characters much happiness for long before ripping them apart.
+After all, shows like Fear the Walking Dead don’t tend to allow their characters much happiness for long before ripping them apart.

-Of course, viewers will have to tune into the Season 5 finale of Fear the Walking Dead to find out for sure who lives and dies.
+Of course, viewers will have to tune in to the Season 5 finale of Fear the Walking Dead to find out for sure who lives and dies.

 Season 5 of Fear the Walking Dead returns to AMC with Episode 16, titled “End of the Line,” on September 30.